 Now that I am older, I understand that beaches are different depending on the topography and environment of the destination.
 They are not all as lovely as our Alabama beaches…and I say that with pride and not a sense of arrogance for I have traveled well, and my appreciation for soft, sugar-white sandy beaches is second only to the stunning emerald-colored Gulf of Mexico waters that gently wash over our beaches.
 We are a blessed people who sing Sweet Home Alabama, because we know that the southern end of our state beckons to us with a beauty only nature can claim.

 Like many Alabamians, every year I choose to spend at least part of my vacation dollars right back in my home state.
 It feels very loyal.
 It feels right.
 And the beach makes it feel worthy.
-Perhaps unlike some folks, though, I love the fall season at the beach…the shoulder season we call it, referring to both spring and fall which bookend that crazy hot, busy summer solstice.
-I’ll let you in on my secrets as to why fall is amazing in Gulf Shores!
+Perhaps unlike some folks, though, I love the both the spring and the fall season at the beach…the shoulder season I call it, referring to the seasons which bookend that crazy hot, busy summer solstice.
+I’ll let you in on my secrets as to why shoulder season is amazing in Gulf Shores!

 • No line no wait!
-Your favorite restaurant…you know…the one with the two hour wait during the busy summer months…you can just walk in and be seated in the fall!
-One of my favorites is Bill’s by the Beach where weekend brunches can’t be beat!
+Your favorite restaurant…you know…the one with the two hour wait during the busy summer months…you can just walk in and be seated in the shoulder season!
+One of my favorites is Lucy Buffett’s LuLu’s where fresh seafood and other Southern favorites can’t be beat!

 • Activities and adventures that otherwise seem too expensive (think sunset cruises and paddleboarding lessons) often run specials in the shoulder seasons.